 Although the Tiara selling organization exists no longer, a few select pieces of Tiara glass are still being produced.
 In 1999, Home Interiors began offering Tiara Sandwich Glass dinnerware in an attractive Plum color.
 The Sandwich wall clock is currently advertised in some periodicals, available in Spruce and Peach.
 Here is a picture of an original 1978 amber sandwich wallclock from Tiara.

-This CD includes original catalogs and advertising leaflets.
+Including original catalogs and advertising leaflets.

 If you have any questions about glass that you think we can help with, please ask at the Glass Club Message Board.